-(l) How Estate Baron stores and protects your information
+(l) How Konkrete stores and protects your information

 We strive to maintain the relevance, reliability, accuracy, completeness and currency of the personal information we hold and to protect its privacy and security.

-If other parties provide support services to Estate Baron, we require them to implement appropriate safeguards to protect the privacy of the personal information we provide to them.
+If other parties provide support services to Konkrete, we require them to implement appropriate safeguards to protect the privacy of the personal information we provide to them.
 This may include requiring the execution of non-disclosure agreements to ensure the confidentiality of personal information.